peckevin-github/missing-image-tool/README.md

 ### Quick Install (Recommended)

-**Pre-built installers are available in the `Install/` folder:**
+**Download pre-built installers from [GitHub Releases](https://github.com/YOUR-USERNAME/missing-image-tool/releases):**

 - **macOS**: `Missing Image Tool-1.0.0.dmg`
 - **Windows**: `Missing Image Tool Setup 1.0.0.exe`

-Just double-click the appropriate installer for your platform and follow the prompts.
-See `Install/README.md` for detailed installation instructions.
+Just download the appropriate installer for your platform and double-click to install.

+> **Note:** Installers are not included in the repository due to GitHub's file size limits.
+Download them from the Releases page instead.

 ### Development Setup